A little preparation goes a long way to hair free.

 If you want waxing after just two or three weeks we can try.
 But I'd strongly suggest you extend the next appointment gap by a further week.

 I really enjoy being waxed, especially the smooth after feel, and I also know that being patient quickly results in a longer appointment cycle with my hairs popping out easily, quickly and comfortably.
-So even I religiously keep to a five week cycle.
+So even I religiously keep to a four week cycle.

 I hope you have enjoyed this blog article, and are feeling inspired to try male waxing.
 Please contact me to make an appointment and discover the delights of being waxed smooth.